european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-01/Round5-MODUS_Covid-Episim-Abstract.md

 ## Round 5 scenarios

 ### Waning of protection against infection
-In our model we assume that receiving the monovalent booster XBB1.5 or being infected with the XBB1.5 strain results in a protection against infection of XX%.
+In our model we assume that receiving the monovalent booster XBB1.5 or being infected with the XBB1.5 strain results in a protection against infection of 98%.
 We hereby assume the the novel monovalent XBB1.5. booster protects as well against the XBB1.5. variant as the initial mRNA vaccine protected against the wild type.
 We assume the same waning speed for all agents.

 #### Optimistic waning of protection against infection
-Within 6 months the protection wanes to 70% of the initial immunty, resulting in a VE against infection of <mark>XX%</mark>.
+Within 6 months the protection wanes to 70% of the initial immunty, resulting in a VE against infection of <mark>69%</mark>.

 #### Pessimistic waning of protection against infection
-Within 6 months the protection wanes to 40% of the initial immunty, resulting in a VE against infection of <mark>XX%</mark>.
+Within 6 months the protection wanes to 40% of the initial immunty, resulting in a VE against infection of <mark>39%</mark>.

 #### Any variation from the scenarios as specified
 FILL (if applicable)